Identify Your Health Priority

 Parasympathetic®

-Dating can be a fight or flight experience, especially in the beginning.
+Dating can be a fight-or-flight experience, especially in the beginning.
 The excitement and uncertainty can feel adrenalizing and intoxicating.
-You may feel your heart pounding out of your chest or butterflies in your stomach – I personally get so nervous that I can barely eat.
+You may feel your heart pounding out of your chest or butterflies in your stomach—I personally get so nervous that I can barely eat.
 My fight or flight is so turned on that I have literally no appetite when we dine out together.
-So, I have significantly upped my usage of the Parasympathetic® oil, applying as often as every 30 minutes, just to calm my nervous system and try to stay in the moment.
-Parasympathetic® also allows me to recognize and breathe through those intense moments of love and loss – which can ironically occur at the same time.
-I applying a very small amount behind my right earlobe on the mastoid bone.
-You can apply on either of both sides – but I have noticed that applying on the right side seems to feel more supportive for my heart transition efforts.
+So, I have significantly upped my usage of the Parasympathetic® oil, applying it as often as every 30 minutes just to calm my nervous system and try to stay in the moment.
+Parasympathetic® also allows me to recognize and breathe through those intense moments of love and loss—which can ironically occur at the same time.
+I apply a very small amount behind my right earlobe on the mastoid bone.
+You can apply on either or both sides—but I have noticed that applying on the right side seems to feel more supportive for my heart transition efforts.

 Fascia Release™